JackBroad/Triplet-Implementation/benchmarkREADME.txt

 2) Run './build_and_run.sh' to generate the 'triplet.out' file (if there are lots of atoms, use more processes for this step!)

-3) Run './run_benchmarking_jobs.sh N_proc', where N_proc is the maximum desired number of processes (int), to run the jobs.
+3) Run './run_benchmarking_jobs.sh N_proc', where N_proc is the maximum desired number of processes (int), to run the jobs; this generates N_proc .txt      files (containing times) and the same number of .err files (containing any slurm error messages).

-4) When all jobs from the previous step are complete, run './run_benchmarking_plots.sh N_proc storageDir', where N_proc is unchanged from (3) and storgaeDir is the name of the new directory in which all data and plots will be stored (string).
+4) When all jobs from the previous step are complete, run './run_benchmarking_plots.sh N_proc storageDir', where N_proc is unchanged from (3) and storageDir is the name of the new directory in which all data and plots will be stored (string); this script also removes all of the .err files from the last step.